-Create epic main-on-end titles, interstitials, and end credits for the Motion un-conference’s final year distilling the excitement, creativity, and diversity of modern motion design.
+Create epic main-on-end titles, interstitials, and end credits for the Motion un-conference’s final year distilling the excitement and creativity of modern motion design.

-Inspire the nation’s top motion graphics artists to expand their approaches beyond their screens and software by building out the entire sequence with experimental in-camera effects.
+Inspire top motion graphics artists to expand their approaches beyond their screens and software by building the entire sequence around experimental in-camera visual effects.

 We worked closely with VFX artist and cinematographer Christopher Webb of FX WRX, a long-time friend and collaborator, who helped us nail down a creative vision for the piece.
 Our final idea was to bring (e)motion back into motion graphics and amaze the audience with a sensory, evocative visual experience.

-We settled on materials like MDF, black and white card and plywood, then started testing, constructing and lighting a series of specially-constructed sets.
-Hand-crafted laser-cut letterforms, 3D printed objects, and abstract projections of motion graphics took center stage during this initial exploration, after which we set an official game-plan for the final shoot.
+We settled on materials like MDF, black and white cardstock, and plywood then started testing, constructing, and lighting a series of specially-constructed sets.
+Hand-crafted laser-cut letterforms, 3D printed objects, and abstract projections of motion graphics took center stage during this initial exploration, after which we set an official game plan for the final shoot.